Nellie Arnsdorff - Obituary

 The Effingham County native was a member of Bethel Lutheran Church and a homemaker.

-Graveside funeral services will be 10 a.m.
-Saturday at Bethel Lutheran Church Cemetery.
+Graveside funeral services were conducted Saturday, Aug.
+8, 2020, at Bethel Lutheran Church Cemetery.

 Thomas C. Strickland & Sons Funeral Home, Effingham Chapel.
 754-6421